 ~ Roseanne Annoni Teacher of the Diamond Approach

 I truly feel fortunate to have attended Roger’s writing classes.
 He is a superb teacher who offers feedback that is clear, perceptive, and deeply wise.
 He is highly skilled at group facilitation, providing a rich environment for participants to be supportive of one another, and to respond to each other’s writing honestly and authentically.
 Roger models compassion, depth, presence,and authenticity – all qualities that make him a gem of a teacher.

 ~ Susanne West – Professor of Psychology at John F. Kennedy University and author of Soul Care for Caregivers: How to Help Yourself While Helping Others.

 The Surprise of Online Courses

 Online classes can be a great vehicle for people to share their reflections and truths with each other around a theme that matters for everyone.
 The depth of sharing, the clarity, and the authenticity of people’s writing is inspiring.
 There is a sense of community that grows so quickly in an online context when people are willing to share their vulnerabilities, aspirations, and insights into this wild and incredible thing we call life.
-My next six week online course is Stop the Struggle and Trust Your Life and it starts on September 1st.
 See the Events/Online page for details.